-Your purchasing team is in charge of finding the best raw materials and components at a price advantage to your competition.
+Your purchasing team is in charge of finding the best raw materials and components at a price advantage to your competition for inbound freight.
 Lots of hard work and plenty of hard-nosed negotiating go into each vendor negotiation and subsequent relationship.

 In the end, your company ideally has a better product at a more favorable price while maintaining the highest attainable profit margin.
 But if too much is paid for raw materials or components, it stands to reason that your company is either being priced out of the market or your margins are too thin to sustain growth.

-How to Find Better Pricing Without Endangering Good Vendor Relationships
+How to Find Better Inbound Freight Pricing Without Endangering Good Vendor Relationships

 Like any good negotiation, the key is in finding cost savings that satisfy your needs without touching the vendor’s own key profit center or squeezing them so hard on the price that they walk away from the relationship.